 In addition to her advocacy work, Melanie is a writer and broadcaster, and regularly appears on news channels promoting economic empowerment, diversity and leadership skills while also writing for the Huffington Post and Management Today.

 She is a regular speaker and lecturer and has delivered sessions at organisations such as Arup, BAFTA, BONY, BT, GE, IBM, EDF, EY, Network Rail, Sky, Inseec, UCL on topics ranging from Diversity & Inclusion, Leadership and Management, and Business Performance Improvement.

 Alongside being the Chair of the BBBAs, Melanie serves on several boards including the Creative Industries Federation and London Works as an Ambassador for their initiatives and policy work, and still loves being a business consultant for both large and small organisations.

 Sophie is an award winning international corporate finance lawyer.
 She is passionate about inspiring future leaders and defying stereotypes by recognising, celebrating and shining a light on the often unsung outstanding professional and commercial achievements of individuals of African and Caribbean heritage worldwide.

 Sophie has served on the Board of Trustees of Sentebale and Protimos.
-Sentebale was founded by Prince Harry and Prince Seeiso, and provides psycho-social supports for children infected with or affected by HIV/AIDS in southern Africa.
+Sentebale was founded by Prince Harry and provides psycho-social supports for children infected with or affected by HIV/AIDS in southern Africa.
 Protimos is an organisation of development lawyers who provide access to law and legal education for indigenous and marginalised communities in resource rich emerging economies.
 Protimos is a member of the Clinton Global Initiative.